 Why your student loan payments may be delayed (again)

-Federal student loan payments are supposed to resume in May, more than two years after they were paused because of the pandemic.
-But the U.S. Department of Education recently emailed unusual guidance to the companies that manage its $1.6 trillion student loan portfolio, throwing that timing into doubt.
+Federal student loan payments are supposed to resume in May, more than two years after they were paused because of the coronavirus pandemic.
+But the Education Department recently emailed unusual guidance to the companies that manage its $1.6 trillion student loan portfolio, throwing that timing into doubt.

 Don't reach out to borrowers about that May 1 deadline, the guidance said.